Emergency Preparedness Planning Grants

 Acknowledging that lack of time, capacity, and expertise are major barriers to emergency preparedness planning for most performing arts organizations, the PAR project offers grants of up to $7,250 to forty (40) performing arts organizations for the creation of individual institutional emergency preparedness or Continuity of Operations (CoOP) plans with defined processes for maintaining the plan through ongoing updates.
 Although preference will be given to smaller organizations with restricted sources and capacity, all grantees will have the opportunity to become inaugural users of the enhanced ArtsReady online planning tool.
-Although the use of a consultant is not required, the PAR project can provide a list of consultants equipped to advise during the planning process.
-These guidelines are for the first of two cycles of grants, and 20 grant awards will be made during this cycle.
+The use of a consultant is not required; however, the PAR project can provide a list of consultants equipped to advise during the planning process.
+Proposed projects must include the creation or revision of an emergency preparedness or CoOp plan for the applicant organization.

 Request Amount – up to $7,250

-Application Deadlines – submit by July 20, 2018 for projects beginning between September 10 and September 30; submit by November 15, 2018 for projects beginning between January 1 and January 31, 2019.
+Application Deadlines – submit by November 15, 2018 for projects beginning between January 1 and January 31, 2019.

 Length of Project– Projects must be completed in nine (9) months.